MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitdispatchacxrequest.md

 ### -param Circuit

 TBD - An existing ACXCIRCUIT circuit object.
-(DocsTeam - need link to ACX Object Summary topic).
+For more information, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Request